Gay Student Services v. Texas A&M University: Precursor

 In the spring semester of 1976, a group of Texas A&M students organized a gay support group.
 In an effort to advertise their new organization, they began posting flyers around the Texas A&M campus during the evenings.
-During one of these evenings, two of them were confronted at knife point by two other students, and forced to take all their flyers down.
+During one of these evenings, two of them were confronted at knifepoint by two other students, and forced to take all their flyers down.
 After that incident, they decided to get formal permission to post flyers.

 In April of that year, three students identified in the court papers as M. Minton, M. Garrett, and S. Skinner (later determined to be Michael Minton, Michael Garrett, and Sherri Skinner) approached John Koldus, the Texas A&M Vice President for Student Affairs, and requested limited recognition for an organization to support gay issues.
 The students did not want full university recognition, which included partial funding from student fees as well as official office space in the Student Programs Office, because several of their members wished to be discreet about their sexual orientation.
 Instead, the group requested only meeting space on campus and the right to post notices on school bulletin boards and in the student newspaper.
 Koldus informed the students that the university did not offer limited recognition, and that to gain the access they had asked for the students must apply for fully official status.

 The Director of Student Affairs, Carolyn Adair, advised the students to describe themselves as a service group rather than a political or social organization.
 Therefore, their application listed the group's goals as: creating a referral service for students advising professional counseling in several fields, providing information and education on life as a homosexual student, and sponsoring external speakers to discuss gay issues.

-For the next six months, the application lingered unresolved, although as early as May a university memo - unseen by the students - emphatically stated that the university would not recognize the organization unless ordered to do so.
+For the next six months, the application lingered unresolved, although as early as May a university memo – unseen by the students – emphatically stated that the university would not recognize the organization unless ordered to do so.
 On November 29, the application was officially denied on two grounds.
 The initial reason was that homosexual conduct was illegal in Texas.
 Furthermore, the university maintained that university staff held sole responsibility for offering referral services, educational information, and speakers.
 As a result, the university ruled that the student organization's mission was not "consistent with the philosophy and goals" of the university.